If you go to New York and are eager to discover more than just Manhattan, you could go to Queens.

 In Long Island City there are many things to see and visit.
 This is where you can visit the museum MoMA PS1, but also Gantry Plaza State Park.
 The park offers a clear view on the skyline of Manhattan.
 You can dine at one of the restaurants in Vernon Boulevard (like Casa Enrique) and see the movie studiosaround.

 Another area is Astoria.
 It is a very nice neighborhood, close to Manhattan, with many bars and restaurants, and renting an apartment is much cheaper in comparison to Manhattan.

 There you can visit the Museum of the Moving Image in the Kaufman film studio.

 Then I recommend that you take the 7 train and make your first stop in Jackson Heights (stop Jackson Hts – Roosevelt Avenue).

-In this neighborhood there are two main communities.
+In this neighborhood, there are two central communities.

 Passing Down the Highway 278 bridge, you will come to the Colombian neighborhood.
 All the small businesses are Colombia like the restaurant “Pollos a la Brasa Mario”.

 If you go back up to subway 7 to Corona Plaza Station you will reach the North Corona neighborhood with a large community of Latinos: Ecuadorians, Colombians, Bolivians, Peruvians…